 Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

-This guide bridges that gap.
-For each OWASP LLM vulnerability, we'll explore real-world development practices, code examples, and architectural patterns that help you build secure AI applications from the ground up.
+This guide covers each OWASP LLM vulnerability with real development practices, code examples, and architectural patterns you can use right away.

 Understanding the Attack Surface

-• Training data exposure: Models may inadvertently memorize sensitive information
+• Training data exposure.
+Models may memorize sensitive information

 1. Prompt Injection

-The Risk: Attackers craft inputs that override system instructions, causing the LLM to ignore its intended behavior and run malicious commands.
+The Risk.
+Attackers craft inputs that override system instructions.
+The LLM ignores its intended behavior and runs malicious commands.

 Development Practices